 Yes, use refined sugar-free cookies for the base.
 For the filling, you may use coconut sugar which will make the cheesecake darker.
 Alternatively, you can use maple syrup and bake the cake for around 10 minutes longer as maple syrup will make the filling more liquid.

 You can substitute half of the cream cheese with firm silken tofu by weight.
-If you choose this option, your cheesecake filling will need to be blended in a blender or food processor.
-I'd also recommend adding more lemon juice and vanilla to balance out the flavor.
+If you do this, your cheesecake filling will need to be blended in a blender or food processor.
+I also recommend adding more lemon juice and vanilla to balance out the flavor.

 Alternatively, my baked vegan cheesecake recipe uses NO dairy-free cream cheese.
 Instead of topping it with berries, you can add gingerbread spices to the filling and base (or use the base from this recipe).